RiquelmoFerreira/Excel_PostgreSQL_Sales_Dashboard/README.md

 The objective of the project was to create a Sales Dashboard with the main performance indicators of the fictitious e-commerce that we use as a database, in this project the PostgreSQL and Microsoft Excel were used for the analysis.

 The Dashboard contains graphics with the information:
-- Evolution of Revenue and Average Ticket, so we can identify whether revenues are rising due to the purchase value of cars or not.
+- Evolution of Revenue and Average Ticket, we can see an increase in Revenue and a drop in Average Ticket
 - Evolution of the number of visits to the website and sales conversion
 - Map with information on the Brazilian States with the best sales
 - TOP 5 best selling brands